1. Types and basic characteristics of joint venture (JV) in China

 Right after the economic opening of the 80's, the sino-foreign joint ventures were the only legal form of commercial and industrial enterprises allowed as foreign investments in China.

 The accession of China to the WTO in 2001 gradually permitted the set-up of companies with 100% foreign capital in many sectors, but not all of them.
-To this day, establishing a JV with a Chinese partner remains an option to invest in sectors considered sensitive or strategic.
+To this day, joining forces with a local Chinese partner and setting up a JV remains a feasible option for facilitating or accelerating entry into the Chinese market in sectors considered sensitive or strategic.
 In this case, most of them remain accessible to foreign investors, but only if conducted under a sino-foreign JV entity.
-In 2023, some commercial or industrial investments in China are still forbidden under a 100% owned foreign enterprise status.
+In 2025, some commercial or industrial investments in China are still forbidden under a 100% owned foreign enterprise status.

-Until the year 2015, the central administration published a Catalog of foreign investments in China which classified them, by sector of activity, as encouraged, authorized, regulated or prohibited.
+Until 2015, the central administration published a Catalog of foreign investments in China which classified them, by sector of activity, as encouraged, authorized, regulated or prohibited.
 This Catalog is no longer valid.
-It has been replaced by a "negative List" of the foreign investments in China which latest version of august 2020 is still the one in force.
+It has been replaced by a "negative List" of foreign investments which latest version of august 2020 is still the one in force.

 The directives give a global perimeter of activities allowed to foreign investors at a national level.
-Some industrial zones or investment parks with a special status can authorize foreign investors to benefit from preferential investment conditions.
+Some industrial parks with a special status can authorize foreign investors to benefit from preferential investment conditions.
 Some Free Trade Zones (FTZ) may also offer interesting investment conditions.
-They may be access to production facilities, financial benefits and tax refunds, special China customs status, etc.
+They may be access to specific manufacturing facilities, financial benefits and tax refunds, special China customs status, access to a convenient logistics base, etc.

 3. Possible business restrictions for foreign investors